 • Accountability – takes responsibility for action and manages constructive criticisms

 • Client Orientation – works effectively well with client and stakeholders

-• Continuous Learning – promotes continuous learning for self and others
+• Continuous Learning – promotes continuous le

 Responsible for the overall management of the SSI office and team in Jubaland, including the supervision of the Senior Project Advisor, Project Advisors, M&E Assistant, Field Engineers, and Finance and Procurement staff in Kismayo office.